ec-jrc/datacite-to-dcat-ap/documentation/Background.md

 <h3>Use and access conditions</h3>

 <p>DataCite includes a single element, namely, "rights", to specify use and access conditions.
-This element is also supported in DCAT-AP (<code>dct:rights</code>), but, in addition, specific properties are used for licences (<code>dct:license</code>) and access rights (<code>dct:accessRights</code>).
+This element is also supported in DCAT-AP (<code>dct:rights</code>), but, in addition, specific properties are used for use conditions (<code>dct:license</code>) and access rights (<code>dct:accessRights</code>).
 Moreover, in DCAT-AP use conditions are associated with distributions, whereas access rights with datasets.</p>
 <p>Based on this, DataCite+DCAT-AP maps by default DataCite "rights" to <code>dct:rights</code>.
 In addition, they are mapped to <code>dct:license</code> and <code>dct:accessRights</code> when DataCite rights make explicit reference to some known licences and access rights vocabularies.
 More precisely, the recognised vocabularies are the following ones:</p>
 <ul>
 <li>For licences: